 Lunar Crash Course (3rd-6th)

 Teams of students apply problem solving and critical thinking skills to survive a crash landing on the Moon.
-Students also learn about the Earth-Moon system and compare the physical characteristics of the two.
+Students also explore the Earth-Moon system and compare the physical characteristics of the two.

 The Fight to Flight (5th-12th)

-In this exciting auditorium program, students will compete in challenges demonstrating four firsts in aerospace history: the Wright Brothers, Sputnik I, Vostok I, and Apollo 11, while also learning about diverse achievements.
+In this exciting auditorium program, students will compete in challenges demonstrating four firsts in aerospace history: the Wright Brothers, Sputnik I, Vostok I, and Apollo 11, while learning about unique achievements.

 Emergency Mars Mission (7th-12th)